dubzzz/fast-check/website/docs/advanced/fake-data.md

   return fc
     .noShrink(
-      // shrink on a seed makes no sense fc.integer().noBias(), // same probability to generate each of the allowed integers )
+      // shrink on a seed makes no sense fc.noBias(
+        // same probability to generate each of the allowed integers fc.integer(),
+      ),
+    )
     .map((seed) => {
       faker.seed(seed); // seed the generator